-Wait, isn’t that going a little far?
-A debate concerning the legitimacy of political violence has emerged recently following the punching of media darling and literal Nazi Richard Spencer, and it has become clear that there remains a great deal of confusion regarding the correct way to deal with fascists.
+A debate concerning the legitimacy of political violence has emerged recently following the punching of media darling and actual Nazi Richard Spencer, and it has become clear that there remains a great deal of confusion regarding the correct way to deal with fascists.
 In a cowardly Vice article that sought to determine whether it was right or wrong to punch Richard Spencer in the face, “an ethicist” conflated a literal white supremacist with somebody “you really, really don’t like” whose “ideas are odious” and who “has politics different from yours,” urging readers to take the moral high ground and refrain from any punching.

-It’s easy (and common) for white liberals to wring their hands over the sanctity of free speech and pat themselves on the back for their willingness to tolerate Nazis, but those who feel we should respect the “rights” of white supremacists to organise conferences in Washington DC would do well to remind themselves that the United States is a mere generation removed from its last public lynching and consider that perhaps there’s more at stake here than their own desire to remain morally consistent (a privilege few can afford).
+It’s easy (and common) for white liberals to wring their hands over the sanctity of free speech and pat themselves on the back for their willingness to tolerate Nazis, but those who feel we should respect the “rights” of white supremacists to organise conferences in Washington DC would do well to remind themselves that the United States is a mere generation removed from its last public lynching and consider that perhaps there’s more at stake here than their own desire to remain morally consistent.

-Of course, it’s just as easy to say all of this—easier to type about punching fascists as an ideal than to actually punch real people.
+Of course, it’s just as easy to say all of this—easier to type about punching fascists as an ideal than to actually punch real people, let alone to do so in a way that is actually constructive and not just a foolish invitation for police retaliation.
 To acknowledge the need for political violence is not something that I take lightly.
 But, as Walter Benjamin—a German Jew who died fleeing the Gestapo in 1940—wrote in his Critique of Violence, the commandment Thou shalt not kill “exists not as a criterion of judgement, but as a guideline for the actions of persons or communities who have to wrestle with it in solitude and, in exceptional cases, to take on themselves the responsibility of ignoring it.”
 In other words, if you see a Nazi,

 And if you think that political violence is just a polite euphemism for terrorism, it’s worth noting when and from where that term originates.
 As Sophie Wahnich explains,